1 Introduction

 This means that Telchines lived in Rhodes for at most 13 years.

-This is too short, considering that Rhodes, which was called Ophiussa, was called Telchinis after Telchines.
+This period seems too short, considering that Rhodes Island was called Telchinis after the Telchines.
 [7]

 Telchines probably lived in Rhodes before iron was discovered in Crete.